Duct (flow): Grants and tax credits

-As of 2025, there are no widely available federal or state grants or tax credits in the U.S. specifically for home duct cleaning or routine maintenance, though related activities might qualify under broader programs.
-The Weatherization Assistance Program aids low-income households with energy efficiency upgrades like duct sealing, but not cleaning, while the Energy Efficient Home Improvement Credit offers up to $1,200 annually for sealing leaky ducts if it meets energy-saving standards—routine cleaning, however, doesn't qualify.
-General HVAC maintenance lacks direct incentives; however, installing efficient equipment, such as heat pumps, could yield a separate $2,000 credit.
+As of 2025, there are no widely available federal or state grants or tax credits in the U.S. specifically for home duct cleaning or routine maintenance.
+Programs such as the Weatherization Assistance Program and the Energy Efficient Home Improvement Credit may help pay for duct sealing, but not for duct cleaning.

 In Canada, financial support for home duct cleaning and maintenance varies by region and eligibility.
 In Montreal, La Commission des normes, de l'équité, de la santé et de la sécurité du travail (CNESST) offers reimbursements up to $3,897 in 2024 for workers with permanent disabilities from work-related incidents, covering tasks like duct cleaning if they can't perform them due to physical limitations, requiring two quotes for approval.
 For seniors over 70, Revenu Québec’s Tax Credit for Home Support provides relief on labor costs for services including duct cleaning (without disassembly), aimed at reducing maintenance expenses, claimed via Appendix J or advance payments.
 Meanwhile, Repentigny’s green initiative reimburses duct cleaning and reusable filter costs to promote eco-friendly living.